David Lee Howard

 Mellotron on two tracks, with string swells and a flute solo in opener Squire (from Hull), and slightly Strawberry Fields-esque flutes and (excuse the cliché) ethereal choirs in the instrumental I'm Sorry Squire (from Kenny Craddock).
 In actuality, there aren't many more places on the album where it would've fitted and both tracks feature a decent amount of the Great White Beast, so no complaints here.
 But do you need to own a copy of this album?
 That depends largely on whether or not you like Lindisfarne and have a high tolerance for the folk end of pub rock.
 Squire has several nice tracks, particularly the Mellotron ones, but doesn't really hold up that well overall.
 Sadly, Alan Hull died in 1995 at the age of fifty, almost certainly a victim of the folk-rock lifestyle; think: 'rock'n'roll lifestyle, but more so.
 With beards'.
 RIP.

 Hand Me Down

 In the Name

 Fat Man's Delicacy

-Blair Masters plays Mellotron, with a nicely full-on string part on In The Name, making it easily the best thing about this dull record, although I must commend the second half of Fat Man's Delicacy, the one time on the album where the band actually rock out properly.
-So; one reasonable 'Tron track on a flaccid, CCM/rock album.
+Blair Masters plays Mellotron, with a nicely full-on string part (and woozy cellos?) on In The Name, making it easily the best thing about this dull record, although I must commend the second half of Fat Man's Delicacy, the one time on the album where the band actually rock out properly.
+So; one reasonable Mellotron track on a flaccid, CCM/rock album.
 No thanks.